ncpaxton/old_255_main/labs/lab_1/README.md

 ### Project Setup

-`poetry new lab1` will make your life a lot easier
+`poetry new lab1 --name src` will make your life a lot easier. `src` is short for source.

 This will change your folder structure to the following: